The financial industry has experienced several major technology shifts in the last few years.

-According to an “Efficiency in Wealth Management: Mobile at the Gates” report, U.S. wealth management firms have finally begun to take note of recent advances in mobile computing.
+According to the report "Efficiency in Wealth Management: Mobile at the Gates," U.S. wealth management firms have finally begun to take note of recent advances in mobile computing.
 Firms cognizant of this need are developing mobile strategies that consider which advisor applications should be made accessible and which mobile platforms should be supported.

-- Send file folders to the cloud—eFax makes it easier to keep track of important documents by automatically storing sent and received faxes.
+eFax makes it easier to keep track of important documents by automatically storing sent and received faxes.
 Professionals can digitally search, tag and annotate all their documents.
-This feature makes it possible to move beyond the leaning stacks of unsorted documents into a world of easily searched digital files–something that is sure to be applauded come tax season!
+This feature makes it possible to move beyond the leaning stacks of unsorted documents into a world of easily searched digital files – something that is sure to be applauded come tax season!

 Financial advisors and bankers have to regularly email huge proposals and contracts.
 Many email servers cap the size of attachments, which can block these documents from ever being delivered.
 In addition to its faxing features, eFax provides large file sharing that allows users to email files up to 3GB – more than enough for your typical “big deal.”